Baldwin Locomotive Works: World War II

 Baldwin made steam engines for domestic US railroads, the US Army, British railways, and made around one thousand E or Ye type engines for the Soviet Union in the Lend Lease arrangement (of an order of 2000 or so engines with other builders contributing to the total).

 Baldwin obtained a short-term market boost from naval demand for diesel engines and the petroleum crisis of 1942–43, which boosted demand for their coal-fired steam locomotives while acquisition of EMD's diesel locomotives was in its most restricted period.

 In 1943 Baldwin launched its belated road diesel program, producing a prototype "Centipede" locomotive which was later rebuilt to introduce their first major product in the postwar market.

 During World War II Baldwin's contributions to the war effort included not only locomotives and switchers but also tanks.
-Baldwin was one of the manufacturers of several variants of the M3 tank (M3 Lee, M3A2, M3A3, M3A5) and later the M4 Sherman (M4, M4A2).
+Baldwin was one of the manufacturers of several variants of the Light Tank M3 (M3A2, M3A3, M3A5) as well as the Medium Tank M3 (Lee and Grant) and later the M4 Sherman (M4, M4A2).
+The company also built the M6 Heavy Tank, a prototype trialed by the US Army which never saw operational use.

 A Baldwin subsidiary, the Whitcomb Locomotive Company, produced hundreds of 65-ton diesel electric locomotives for the Army and received the Army–Navy "E" award for production.
 Baldwin ranked 40th among United States corporations in the value of wartime production contracts.